 Polar bears and other animals are struggling to adapt to less sea ice.
 (Photo: Continentalshelf.gov)

 Not all wildlife likes Arctic sea ice, though.
-Warm, open seas let migratory whales stay later in the summer; some bowheads from Alaska and Greenland have even recently begun mingling in the Northwest Passage.
+Warm, open seas let migratory whales stay later in summer; bowheads from Alaska and Greenland have even begun mingling in the Northwest Passage.
 And less ice means more sunlight for phytoplankton, the base of the marine food web.
 Arctic algae productivity rose 20 percent from 1998 to 2009, according to NOAA, especially in giant blooms near "skylights" in the ice.

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.